On this page

 “Once the body is calm, it’s time to work on the mind, learning to recognise those thoughts that are unhelpful, and challenging them.”

-If you have a specific thought or situation that triggers your panic, it might seem logical to simply avoid that thing in order to prevent an attack from occurring.
+If you have a specific thought or situation that triggers your panic, it might seem logical to simply avoid that thing to prevent an attack from occurring.
 But in fact, the opposite is usually true.

 “The best way to get over an attack is to go through it,” says Dr Lynn.
 In this way, you can desensitise yourself to the situation or thought rather than fear it.